1ncontinentia/Incon-Undercover/README.md

 ### USAGE

 1. Add all files from Incon-Undercover folder into your mission folder.
 If you already have a description.ext or initPlayerLocal.sqf then add the code to your existing files.
-(Make sure to delete any previous version of my undercover scripts)
+(Make sure to delete any previous version of my undercover scripts).
+In description.ext, if the class is already defined (for instance, cfgFunctions), just add the #include line to the given class.

 2. Configure your settings in the UCR_setup.sqf file in the INC_undercover folder (pay close attention to these, one wrong setting can lead to some weird behaviour).